-Informal footpath near White House pond and area around bench
+Informal footpath near White House Pond

 Grass to be cut by the Parish Council's Groundstaff on a monthly basis.

 Playground

 S193 of the Law of Property Act 1925 has been applied to all commons within the County.
 Residents also have a right to use common land in accordance with the Commons Act 2006.
 Permission to fence the play area and to install play equipment has been obtained from DEFRA.
 No play equipment may be installed in the remainder of the Grounds without appropriate consent being obtained from DEFRA.